 Lock Key Description Caps Lock When Caps Lock is on, all alphabetic characters are typed in uppercase.
 Toggle on and off by pressing the Caps Lock key on the left side of the keyboard.
 Num Lock When Num Lock is on, the embedded numeric keypad can be used.
-Toggle on and off by pressing the Fn + F9 keys simultaneously.
+Toggle on and off by pressing the Num Lock Key.
 Scroll Lock When Scroll Lock is on, the screen toggles up or down one line at a time when the up and down cursor control keys are pressed.
 Note: Scroll Lock doesn't work in all applications.
-Toggle on and off by pressing the Fn + F10 keys simultaneously.
+Toggle on and off by pressing the Scrool Lock Key.